oettingerj/classifieds-backend/README.md

 **NOTICE**<br />
-This repository contains passwords stored in plaintext and therefore should not be made public in its current state.
+This repository contains passwords stored in plaintext (including in this file) and therefore should not be made public in its current state.
 Also note that this README.md file (generally) follows the [CommonMark](<https://commonmark.org>) specification of Markdown, and is best read on Github or with any application that can properly render a Markdown file.<br />

 **About**<br />
 Last updated (this file): 6/1/2020<br />